ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 - Wide: sorting, often use network resources, unless all input partitions are on the same machine.

 ### Caching
 Some RDDs might get used repeatedly, so they're cached.
-We can also do this manually with sc.
+We can also do this manually with sc.cache(), and uncaching with sc.